JavaDominicano/jcli/README.md

-# JCLI - A Command Line Tool For The Java Ecosystem
+# JCLI - A Command Line Tool for he Java Ecosystem

 The purpose of this tool is to provide an unified CLI for the Java ecosystem.
 This tool will initially provide the fallowing features: